-In this paper, a numerical method for the computation of nonlinear normal modes (NNMs) of nonlinear mechanical structures has been described.
+In this paper, a numerical method for the computation of nonlinear normal modes (NNMs) of nonlinear mechanical structures is introduced.
 The approach targets the computation of the undamped modes of structures discretized by finite elements and relies on the continuation of periodic solutions.
 The proposed procedure was demonstrated using two different nonlinear structures, and the NNMs were computed accurately in a fairly automatic manner.
-Complicated NNM motions were also observed, including a countable infinity of internal resonances and strong motion localization.
+Complicated NNM motions were also observed, including a countable infinity of internal resonances.